IgniteUI/igniteui-docfx/en/components/hierarchicalgrid/hierarchical-grid.md

 ---
 title: Angular Hierarchical Data Grid | Material Table | Ignite UI for Angular | Infragistics
 _description: Learn how to use Ignite UI for Angular data grid, based on Angular Material Table and create a touch-responsive angular component with variety of angular events.
-_keywords: angular data grid, igniteui for angular, infragistics
+_keywords: angular hierarchical data grid, angular hierarchical table, angular hierarchical data grid component, angular hierarchical table component, angular UI components, igniteui for angular, infragistics
 ---

-# Hierarchical Data Grid Overview and Configuration
+# Angular Hierarchical Data Grid Component Overview

-The Ignite UI for Angular Hierarchical Data Grid is used to display and manipulate hierarchical data with ease.
+The Ignite UI for Angular Hierarchical Data Grid is used to display and manipulate hierarchical tabular data with ease.
 Quickly bind your data with very little code or use a variety of events to customize different behaviors.
 This component provides a rich set of features like data selection, excel style filtering, sorting, paging, templating and column moving.
 The Hierarchical Grid builds upon the Flat Grid Component and extends its functionality by allowing the users to expand or collapse the rows of the parent grid, revealing the corresponding child grid, when more detailed information is needed.
 Displaying of hierarchical data has never been easier and beautiful thanks to the Material Table-based UI Grid.

 ## Angular Hierarchical Data Grid Example
 In this angular grid example you can see how users can visualize hierarchical sets of data and use cell templating to add other visual components like [Sparkline](../charts/types/sparkline-chart.md).